007aniketkumar/007aniketkumarblog.github.io/_posts/2019-03-20-I-dont-Know-How-To-Make-My-Services-Talk-Post 2.markdown

 The answered question was where should my routing logic reside.
 How about the security features, entitlements, logging, tracing.
 Who should be responsible for handling this?
 Should I use an API gateway?
 How about service Mesh.
 But wait what do these jargons actually mean.

-Let us try to demystify them :
+Let us try to demystify them:

 One of the basic definitions that come to mind is, an API gateway handles the North-South traffic, whereas service Mesh handles the East-west traffic.
 North-South traffic essentially means the requests that are coming at the edge of a cluster from an external client.
 This is also known as ingress(incoming) and egress(outgoing) especially in the kubernetes world.